bkammerling/ak-eleventy/pages/home.md

         from Southbank Centre to venues countrywide.

-        His forthcoming book, **There is a Goldfish**, on [Outspoken Press,](http://www.outspokenldn.com/) explores his Jewish heritage and discovers how generational trauma lives in the body and the cathartic potential that exists in contemporary spaces.
+        His forthcoming book, **Seder**, on [Outspoken Press,](http://www.outspokenldn.com/) explores his Jewish heritage and discovers how generational trauma lives in the body and the cathartic potential that exists in contemporary spaces.
 As a producer and artist with the Chill Pill Collective he sold out shows all over the country and regularly hosted The Big One events at The Albany, Deptford.
     postbody: >-
       <div class="embed-responsive embed-responsive-16by9">
                 <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/mbeZarziYbQ?rel=0" allowfullscreen></iframe>